CloudifySource/cloudify-recipes/doc/getting_started.md

 Apart from the manifest, apps/fluffy should contain the following subdirectories:
 *chef-server: extends the chef-server service and fetches the chef data.
 Copy this from the cloudify-recipes repository and change fetch_chef_data.sh to point at the repository where you plan to keep the published version of this application.
 Note that, unlike the case presented here, you can also keep the chef code in a completely separate repository (e.g. if the same chef codebase is used for non-cloudify deployments).
 *mysql: an basic cloudify service that does nothing much except to extend the basic chef service.
 You can copy the groovy file from cloudify-recipes.
-*webapp: A non-chef cloudify recipe - outside the scaope of this tutorial.
+*webapp: A non-chef cloudify recipe - outside the scope of this tutorial.
 *roles: will contain a ruby file defining each of the chef roles to be used by the services in our application.
 In this case it will have only a single file "mysql.rb" with the following contents:
     name "mysql"
     description "mysql master server"
     run_list "recipe[fluffy::mysql]"
     default_attributes "mysql" => { "bind_address" => "0.0.0.0" }
-*cookbooks: The chef cookbooks with the code that you need to flesh out the roles you defined.
+*cookbooks: The chef cookbooks with the code that you need to flesh out with the roles you defined.
 In our case, we will need a fluffy cookbook with a mysql recipe that depends on the mysql cookbook and defines our additional databases/users.
 You can copy this from cloudify-recipes and you can copy its dependencies from cloudify recipes or the opscode cookbooks repository.

 We are now ready to install the application.
-Launch the cloudify shell and bootstrap a cloud (e.g. "bootstrap-cloud ec2") and then install the application by running "install_application apps/fluffy".
+Launch the cloudify shell, bootstrap a cloud (e.g. "bootstrap-cloud ec2") and then install the application by running "install_application {relative path your local apps dir}/apps/fluffy".

 According to our application manifest the chef-server machine will be installed first and as the last part of its installation it will pull the chef cookbooks and roles as we defined in the chef-server service file "fetch_chef_data.sh" (this logic is incorporated as the postStart command "chef_server_loadCookbooks.sh", and is also available as a custom command to be rerun if/when the chef cookbooks are updated) .
-Afterwards, the fluffy mysql service will install chef and then run the chef_client with the role equal to the service's name (the role we defined in mysql.rb).
-The chef_run is also available as a custom command for later use (e.g. for updating configuration options).
+Afterwards, the fluffy mysql service will install chef and then run the chef client with the same role as the service's name (the role we defined in mysql.rb).